 \subsubsection{Word-level attribute embedding}

-Word2vec \cite {290} is one of the most common procedures for transforming texts to feature vectors.
-This part applies the Word2vec approach to capture the word-level characteristics of user attributes.
+Word2vec \cite{Mikolov20131301,Guo2021131} is one of the most common procedures for transforming texts to feature vectors.
+This section applies the Word2vec approach to capture the word-level characteristics of user attributes.

-The word-level attribute of user $v_i$ in a social network is represented as $a_{i}^w$, which consists of the phrases or short sentences such as gender, location, affiliations, and education experiences.
+The word-level attribute of user $v_i$ in a social network is represented as $a_{i}^w$, which consists of phrases or short sentences such as gender, location, affiliations, and education experiences.
 The attribute $a_{i}^w$ can be split into a sequence of total $m$ words $\mathbf{w}_i=w_{i1},w_{i2},\ldots,w_{ik},\ldots,w_{im}$, where $w_{ik}$ is the vocabulary expression of the $k$-th word in $a_{i}^w$.
-A more detailed of the above formalization is given in the example of the user ``Yoshua Bengio'' that is shown in Figure \ref{Fig:case_textattrubutes}.
-His word-level attribute is $a_{i}^w=$``University of Montréal, Department of Computer Science and Operations Research, QC, Canada'', which is tokenized into a sequence of words followed by its count number as below: $\mathbf{w}_i=$``University'':1,``of'':2,``Montréal'':1, ``Department'':1, $\ldots$,others:0.
+A more detailed description of the above formalization is given in the example of the user ``Yoshua Bengio'', which is shown in Figure \ref{Fig:case_textattrubutes}.
+His word-level attribute is $a_{i}^w=$``University of Montréal, Department of Computer Science and Operations Research, QC, Canada'', which is tokenized into a sequence of words followed by its count number as follows: $\mathbf{w}_i=$``University'':1,``of'':2,``Montréal'':1, ``Department'':1, $\ldots$,others:0.
 Each word is later represented by a unique number as its ID in the vocabulary.